24. 1850-1950 Women’s Industrial Revolution

 Mary Enock worked in the mines with her sister and was just eleven years old.
 She said, “We are door-keepers in the four foot level.
 We leave the house before six each morning and are in the level until seven o’clock and sometimes later.
 We get 2p a day and our light costs us 2 ½ p. a week.
 Rachel was in a day school and she can read a little.
 She was run over by a tram a while ago and was home ill a long time, but she has got over it.”

-Maria Gooder’s testimony shows how despite her constant working, she still had very little.
+Maria Gooder’s testimony shows how, despite her constant working, she still had very little.
 "I hurry for a man with my sister Anne who is going 18.
 He is good to us.
 I don't like being in the pit.
 I am tired and afraid.
 I go at 4:30 after having porridge for breakfast.
 I start hurrying at 5.
 We have dinner at noon.
 We have dry bread and nothing else.
 There is water in the pit but we don't sup it."

 Mary Enock worked in the mines with her sister and was just eleven years old.
 She said, “We are door-keepers in the four foot level.
 We leave the house before six each morning and are in the level until seven o’clock and sometimes later.
 We get 2p a day and our light costs us 2 ½ p. a week.
 Rachel was in a day school and she can read a little.
 She was run over by a tram a while ago and was home ill a long time, but she has got over it.”

-Middle and Upper Classes: Industrialization brought the decline of the British aristocracy and the rise of the middle class.
-Women of the middle classes represented the ideal woman, in contrast to her lower class counterpart.
-A man who could provide enough for a wife to be spared working outside the home was a sign of one’s class.
-Thus working men of this time began to agitate and unionize to protect their wages in order to provide for their wives– at the expense of working women.
-Middle class and upper class women were mothers, homemakers, moral guideposts, and emotional havens.
+one’s class.
+Thus, working men began to agitate and unionize to protect their wages to provide for their wives at the expense of working women.
+Middle class and upper class women were mothers, homemakers, moral guideposts, and emotional supports.
 They were expected to strive for perfection in every aspect of their lives, and in return, women of this class were to be protected from the harsh realities of the capitalist world beyond the domestic sphere.
-That’s right, ladies: look fine and stay in line to avoid the mines.
-Thus the gendered archetypes of the industrious man and the domesticated woman emerged as the new definition of elite and civilized society.

 This work forced upper class women to become political in ways yet seen by mass groups of women.
-They advocated for the Married Women’s Property Acts of 1870 and 1882, which gave women the right to control their finances even within marriage.
-This also resulted in sweeping new laws that aimed to protect women, but ultimately created massive hurdles for working women.
+They advocated for the Married Women’s Property Acts of 1870 and 1882, which gave women the right to control their finances, even within marriage.
+This also resulted in sweeping new laws that aimed to protect women but which ultimately created massive hurdles for working women.
 They claimed women’s bodies were too weak and delicate for some types of work and blocked women from competing with men in certain industries.

 This work forced upper class women to become political in ways yet seen by mass groups of women.
-They advocated for the Married Women’s Property Acts of 1870 and 1882, which gave women the right to control their finances even within marriage.
-This also resulted in sweeping new laws that aimed to protect women, but ultimately created massive hurdles for working women.
+They advocated for the Married Women’s Property Acts of 1870 and 1882, which gave women the right to control their finances, even within marriage.
+This also resulted in sweeping new laws that aimed to protect women but which ultimately created massive hurdles for working women.
 They claimed women’s bodies were too weak and delicate for some types of work and blocked women from competing with men in certain industries.

 But women will only take so much before they stand up and demand change.
 Some women became politically active and formed unions.
 The Women’s Trade Union League formed in Britain in 1874, resulting in a massive influx of women’s union activity.